Are job adverts all the same?

 Guess who got the job offer.

-This client missed out on hiring this candidate the first time around because the recruiter posted an uninspiring job advert which he didn't bother applying to.
+This client missed out on hiring this candidate the first time around because the recruiters they were using posted an uninspiring, uninteresting job advert.

-How many good people have you missed out on due to poor quality adverts and messaging?
+How many good people have you not met due to poor quality adverts and messaging?

 Comments